shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Fixing-The-401-Unauthorized-Message-After-Installing-Tomcat9-On-Ubuntu-18.04.md

 Apache Tomcat® is an open source implementation of Java Servlet, JavaServer Pages, Java Expression Language and Java WebSocket technologies.
 This guide explains how to setup Apache Tomcat® 9 on Ubuntu 18.04 and essentially follows the same steps that you can find in other posted tutorials (see reference below) .

-While this post can be used for a fresh install of Tomcat 9 on Ubuntu 18.04 it clarifies the security problems that can occur when trying to access the Server Status, Manager App and the Host Manager buttons on the Tomcat home page after an initial install.
+While this post can be used for a fresh install of Tomcat 9 on Ubuntu 18.04 it clarifies the security problems that can occur when trying to access the Server Status, Manager App or the Host Manager buttons on the Tomcat home page after an initial install.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/buttons.png" alt="buttons">